BunsDev/chainlink-vault-ERC4626/STIPS.md

 ## Abstract
 Interacting with bridges is challenging and imposes a cost and time commitment on the user that is a sub-standard experience relative to traditional asset management
 ## Motivation
-**Feature**
+### Feature
-- An ERC4626 vault that can execute bridging and investments on the behalf of the user
+- **Description**: An ERC4626 vault that can execute bridging and investments on behalf of the user.

-**Why is this feature necessary?**
+### Why is this feature necessary?

-    - To make yield opportunities available to users on their prefered chain **Who is this feature for?**
+- To make yield opportunities available to users on their preferred chain.

+### Who is this feature for?
-    - Managers: create vaults that include a more diverse set of assets and strategies
+- **Managers**: Create vaults that include a more diverse set of assets and strategies.
-    - Investors: improved UI for allocating to opportunities beyond your prefered chain **When and how is this feature going to be used?**
+- **Investors**: Improved UI for allocating to opportunities beyond your preferred chain.

+### When and how is this feature going to be used?
-    - any time a manager wants to abstract away cross chain interactions from their users
+- Used anytime a manager wants to abstract away cross-chain interactions from their users.

 ### User Story
 Sandra has all of her funds on Base.
 She is a new DeFi user and just got a metamask account.
 She has heard about good yield on Avalanche AVAX, but is unsure about bridges and the idea of multiple wallets and chains.